 Protecting your eyes in the summer

 Tanning in the sun, swimming in the sea, cocktails on the beach – this is how we love to spend our summer.
-Whether you’re jetting off to exotic shores or make the best of your staycation, you need to ensure that you keep your eyes healthy throughout the summer season.
+Whether you’re jetting off to exotic shores or making the best of your staycation, you need to ensure that you keep your eyes healthy throughout the summer season.
 Here are some tips to keep your eyes happy.

 During the UK summer, pollen levels rise dramatically, and with 95% of hay fever sufferers being allergic to grass pollen, it’s no wonder that the summertime can be an ongoing struggle for some of us.